savonet/book/workflow.md

 function is

 ```
+({metadata : [string * string], db_level : float, source : source},
-(float, float, [string * string], [string * string], source, source) -> source
+ {metadata : [string * string], db_level : float, source : source})
+-> source
 ```

-It takes as arguments

-- the loudness in dB of the old track,
-- the loudness in dB of the new track,
-- the metadata of the old track,
-- the metadata of the new track,
-- a source playing the end of the old track,
+It takes two arguments, respectively corresponding to the end of the old track and the beginning of the new track, which consist in records providing, for both of them,

+- the metadata,
+- the loudness in dB,
-- a source play the end of the new track,
+- the source corresponding to the track,

 and returns a source corresponding to the crossfading of the two tracks.
 For instance, the usual fading can be achieved with